-If you wish to cancel your registration for this course, please do so from October 16th to 21st.
+If you wish to cancel your registration for this course, please do so from October 15th to 20th.
 I cannot manage your petition for canceling this course after this period.
-Please remember that it is different from the schedule of canceling most other semester-wide courses (November 20th to 26th).
+Please remember that this schedule differs from canceling most other semester-wide courses (November 19th to 25th).